-Medium Term Pl an: Rocks Cycle A Y3/4 Enquiry Type: Working Scientifically Concepts: Working Scientifically Concepts: lary - other concepts New Scientific vocabulary Identifying, grouping and classifying Comparative testing Research Making observations and measuring them Engaging in practical enquiry Answering questions and concluding Communicating findings.
-Making observations and measuring them Engaging in practical enquiry Answering questions and concluding classify properties flexible stiff tough brittle transparent opaque waterproof dull Permeable Impermeable Fossils Organic matter Fossilisation Permeability Sedimentary Igneous metamorphic Previous Learning End Point Assessment in this concept: Previous Learning End Point Assessment in working scien tifically concepts: Link to Materials Y1/2 I can describe the simple properties of a variety of everyd I can use my experiences of t I can record my measuremen End Point Assessment Statements (conceptual knowledge End Point Assessment Statements (working scientifically knowledge): 1.
-I can compare and group together different kinds of roctexture) 2.
-I can describe how fossils are formed when they have be I can draw conclusions to the systematic a • I nd careful observations
+Medium Term Plan: Rocks Cycle A Y3/4

+Enquiry Type: Working Scientifically Concepts: P Previous Scientific Vocabu lary - other concepts New Scientific vocabulary Identifying, grouping and classifying Comparative testing Research Making observations and measuring them Engaging in practical enquiry Answering questions and concluding Communicating findings.
+Making observations and measuring them Engaging in practical enquiry Answering questions and concluding Communicating findings. classify properties flexible stiff tough brittle transparent opaque waterproof dull Permeable Impermeable Fossils Organic matter Fossilisation Permeability Sedimentary Igneous metamorphic Previous Learning End Point Assessment in this conce pt: Previous Learning End Point Ass sessment in working scien tifically concepts: Link to Materials Y1/2 I can describe the simple properties of a variety of everyday materials.
+I can answer questions when my I can use my experiences of the v I can record my measurements e I can make careful observations of y teacher explains it throug world to suggest appropri e.g. using prepared tables, of the things around me to gh a scenario. ate answers to questions. pictograms, tally charts and block a o support identification, compariso graphs. n and change.
+End Point Assessment Statements (conceptual knowledge): End Point Assessment Statements (working scientifically knowledge): I can compare and group together different kinds of rocks on the basis of their appearance and physical properties (e.g. colour, texture) I can describe how fossils are formed when they have been trapped in rocks and explain the process (fossilisation).
+I can recognise that soils are made from rocks and organic matter.
+I can draw on prior knowled I can draw conclusions base I can make systematic and of I can decide how to record a edge to help answer a ques ed on my evidence and cu careful observations and present evidence. tion. rrent subject knowledge.